The RLX Technology Inc. (RLX) had a good session last reading, didn’t it?

-RLX Technology Inc. (NYSE:RLX) closed Friday at $1.05 per share, up from $1.03 a day earlier.
-While RLX Technology Inc. has overperformed by 1.94%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RLX fell by -76.77%, with highs and lows ranging from $6.47 to $1.00, whereas the simple moving average fell by -54.03% in the last 200 days.
+In Friday’s session, RLX Technology Inc. (NYSE:RLX) marked $0.94 per share, down from $1.03 in the previous session.
+While RLX Technology Inc. has underperformed by -8.36%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RLX fell by -80.17%, with highs and lows ranging from $6.47 to $1.00, whereas the simple moving average fell by -57.38% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal